 Here are photos of the wildlife we saw on our guided hike of the Bogarin Trail.
 We saw 5 sloths including one with a baby, Black mandibled toucans, hummingbirds, Jacamars, Red-Eyed Tree Frogs, poison dart frogs, basilisks and lizards!

 Additionally, there is also a pond with caimans (there used to be a caiman farm on the property) with babies.
-Giovanni also has a frog pond where you can see the red eyed tree frogs and others frogs.
-We also saw two types of poison dart frogs, the red jean and black and green.
+Giovanni also has a frog pond where you can see the red eyed tree frogs and poison dart frogs.

 Guided vs Self Guided Walks